-Name of the Councillor making the CCfA

-Name (print):

-The Ward represented by the Councillor:

-Title of your CCfA:

-Date of Submission:

-Do you wish to speak to the relevant Scrutiny Commission on the matter?

-Yes No

-Have you approached the relevant Scrutiny Commission on the same issue in the past six months?

-Yes No

-Why you think the issue should be looked at by the relevant Scrutiny

-Commission? :

-Please give a brief synopsis of the main areas of concern:
+Name of the Councillor making the CCfA Name (print): The Ward represented by the Councillor: Title of your CCfA: Date of Submission: Do you wish to speak to the relevant Scrutiny Commission on the matter?
+Do you wish to speak to the relevant Scruting Commission on the matter? └ Yes Have you approached the relevant Scrutiny Commission on the same issue in the past six months?
+Yes No Why you think the issue should be looked at by the relevant Scruting Why you think the issue should be looked at by the relevant Scrutiny Commission? : Diagonative a brief averagin of the main areas of across we Please give a brief synopsis of the main areas of concern: